 Upcoming NPR Special Coverage of the January 6 committee investigations

-WRVO Public Media will have on-air and online NPR Special Coverage on the following dates:
+WRVO Public Media will have on-air and online NPR Special Coverage of the fifth hearing on:

 - Thursday, June 23 at 3 p.m.
 EST

-Dates for the remaining hearings have yet to be announced.
+The date for the final hearing has yet to be announced.
 Stay up-to-date with the latest January 6 committee updates on WRVO.org.